-Certificate programs are commonly offered as continuing education options and could be preferable to students with work experience or who hold an associate's or bachelor's degree and are in need of specialization.
-Associate's and bachelor's degree programs can qualify graduates to enter directly into the field.
-Bachelor's degree programs typically offer more extensive clinical experiences and a broader range of coursework.
+- Associate's and bachelor's degree programs can both qualify graduates to enter directly into the field, but bachelor's degree programs typically offer more extensive clinical experiences and a broader range of coursework.

 Certificate in Cardiovascular Technology